-Every year I go over my financial goals and revise them for the next year accordingly.
-To me, this is of ultimate importance because I refuse to be the old lady who literally lives in her shoes (or a house built out of her shoe boxes), the girl with the expensive designer handbag without a dollar in it to buy her own drink or pay for her cab home.
+Every year I go over my financial goals and revise them for the upcoming year.
+To me, this is of ultimate importance because I refuse to be the old lady who literally lives in her shoes (or a house built out of her shoe boxes), or the girl with the expensive designer handbag without a dollar in it to buy her own drink or pay for her cab home.

-I’ve been having quite a few money conversations with my friends lately and while everyone has been guilty of one money mistakes or the other i.e. overspending, not saving enough etc, there’s no better time than now to get your money situation where you really want it to be.
+I've been having quite a few money conversations with my friends lately.
+While everyone has been guilty of one money mistakes or the other, there's no better time than now to get your money situation where you really want it to be.

-That being said, below is a breakdown of how I categorize my finances and perhaps a guide for you to develop your own system if you haven’t already.
+That being said, below is a breakdown of how I categorize my finances.
+You can use it as a guide to developing your own system if you haven't already.
 Having a well-organized system in place will make it easier for you to accomplish your money goals.

 Here are some tips on how to categorize your finances:

-I use my checking account for my day to day transactions like paying bills, grocery shopping, eating out, gas etc. I also use this account to write checks and any automatic debits that I have set up.
-I don’t save any money in this account.
+I use my checking account for my day-to-day transactions like paying bills, grocery shopping, eating out, and gas.
+This account is the one I use to write checks and any automatic debits that I have set up.
+I don't save any money in this account.

-If you use your checking account in a similar fashion (or plan to), it’s a good idea to keep a cash buffer in it just in case an unexpected transaction hits.
-In addition, you’ll want to track your spending very closely to ensure you are on top of your expenses.
+If you use your checking account in a similar fashion (or plan to), it's a good idea to keep a cash buffer in it just in case an unexpected transaction hits.
+In addition, you'll want to track your spending very closely to ensure you're on top of your expenses.

 2. Emergency savings

-I keep my emergency savings in a separate account and it is kept liquid in the event I need to access the funds quickly.
+I keep my emergency savings in a separate account.
+It's kept liquid in the event I need to access the funds quickly.
 Similarly, your emergency savings should be easily accessible just in case of an emergency or unplanned situation.

-If you don’t have any emergency savings in place, set an initial goal of $1,000 especially if you have a high-interest debt to pay off.
-Once your debt is dealt with, the ideal amount of money to have saved for emergencies should be 3 to 6 months of your basic living expenses to help cover things like loss of income due to a job loss and any unplanned expenses that may come up .e.g your car breaks down, home repairs etc. Once you get past the situation, you can then plan to replenish your emergency savings.
+If you don't have any emergency savings in place, set an initial goal of $1,000, especially if you have a high-interest debt to pay off.
+Once your debt is dealt with, the ideal amount of money to have saved for emergencies should be 3 to 6 months of your basic living expenses.
+This will help cover things like loss of income due to a job loss and any unplanned expenses that may come up.
+Once you get past the situation, you can then plan to replenish your emergency savings.

-Your short-term savings would be for things like buying a house, starting a business etc basically money you need in less than 5 years which you’ll want to have in liquid or semi-liquid form and easily accessible (think certificate of deposits).
+Your short-term savings should be for things like buying a house, starting a business, etc. It's basically money you need in less than 5 years.
+You'll want to have this money in liquid or semi-liquid form and easily accessible (think certificate of deposits).

-Note: Where you keep your emergency and short-term savings is up to you but it’s a good idea to set it up where you are not able to easily make transfers between these accounts and your checking account this way you are not tempted to dip into the accounts because they are convenient to access.
+Note: Where you keep your emergency and short-term savings is up to you, but it's a good idea to set it up where you are not able to easily make transfers between these accounts and your checking account.
+This way, you're not tempted to dip into the accounts because they are convenient to access.

 4. Retirement savings